OVERVIEW

 ISSUES

-Transport Canada allows airlines to reduce the number of flight attendants required onboard aircrafts.
-Fewer flight attendants compromise the safety of both passengers and crew, increases flight attendants’ workload, erodes the quality of their work, and undermines job security.
-CUPE has urged Transport Canada to increase the number of flight attendants working on aircrafts.
+Transport Canada allows airlines to reduce the number of flight attendants required onboard aircraft.
+Fewer flight attendants compromise the safety of both passengers and crew, increase flight attendants’ workload, erode the quality of their work, and undermine job security.
+CUPE has urged Transport Canada to increase the number of flight attendants working on aircraft.

 Transit drivers also experience a range of occupational health risks including musculoskeletal problems, stomach and intestinal disorders, sleeping disorders, and psychological problems.
 Cabins are often cramped, poorly designed and illuminated, and expose drivers to constant temperature changes and vibration.
 Work schedules are frequently erratic with split shifts, inadequate rest periods during and between shifts, and exhausting shift rotations.